PlaidCloud/website/content/en/docs/concepts/storage/storage-limits.md

 - Azure Disk
 - CSI

-For volumes managed by in-tree volume plugins, Kubernetes automatically determines the Node type and enforces the appropriate maximum number of volumes for the node.
+For volumes managed by in-tree volume plugins, PlaidCloud automatically determines the Node type and enforces the appropriate maximum number of volumes for the node.
 For example:

 * On